Sureshpatil4348/Fxlabs.ai_Back_end/README.md

   - Implementation: RSI Threshold mode reads closed‑bar RSI values from the centralized `indicator_cache`.
 When the cache is not yet warm for a `(symbol,timeframe,period)`, the service computes RSI from OHLC closed bars, updates the cache with the latest value (ring buffer), and then evaluates.
 This avoids duplicate math long‑term while ensuring immediate correctness.

 - Pair selection is not required; backend evaluates a fixed set of correlation pair keys from `app/constants.py`.
-- Triggers insert into `rsi_correlation_tracker_alert_triggers` and emails reuse a compact template.

 Closed‑bar evaluation & retriggering:
 - Evaluation runs once per new closed bar per correlation pair/timeframe by checking the last closed timestamps of both symbols; the service evaluates when a new bar is seen and avoids duplicate evaluations within the same closed bar.